 Instructor of Piano

 Teaching music consistently since 2007-2008, she brings skill and expertise to every music lesson.
 She enjoys working with all ages, but now specializes in children three to six years old.
-Ms. Huerta teaches with a classical focus, and incorporates solid music theory training, technique, classical repertoire, performance, and music history into training with each student.
+Ms Livingston teaches with a classical focus, and incorporates solid music theory training, technique, classical repertoire, performance, and music history into training with each student.

 Instructor of Violin & Piano